ifstudies/msmaps/index.md

 These analyses are based on ACS5 2023 data from the US Census Bureau.
 PUMA region outlines were retrieved from IPUMS; other outlines came from the Census Bureau.
 Only regions with at least 500 adults aged 25-54 are included.

+*Note: currently, percentiles within categorical maps and 3D maps are based on all regions with a sample size of one or greater.
+Meanwhile, percentiles within gradient maps are based on regions with a sample size of 500 or greater.*

 ## Marriage share maps and tables

 ### 2D categorical maps